 All vehicles and mobile plant are regularly maintained to ensure compliance with the Protection of the Environment Operations Act 1997 and the Clean Air Regulations (NSW EPA, 2013).
-In addition, the majority of privately-owned residences are over one kilometre from the source of diesel fumes generated by fixed processing equipment.
+In addition, the majority of privately-owned residences are over one kilometre from the source of diesel fumes generated by processing equipment.

-Diesel emissions are incorporated in predictive dispersion modelling with diesel emission incorporated into source emission estimates for Total Suspended Particulates (TSP) and PM{10} .
-Separate diesel emission estimates are incorporated for $PM{2.5}$ and presented in Table 8.4 of the Updated Air Quality Assessment (Vipac, 2018b).
-Incremental changes to annual average $PM{2.5}$ concentrations at privately-owned residences are predicted to be no greater than $0.89\mu g/m^3$.
+Diesel emissions are incorporated in predictive dispersion modelling with diesel emission estimates incorporated into source emission estimates for Total Suspended Particulates (TSP) and PM{10} .
+Diesel emission estimates are also incorporated into predicted $PM{2.5}$ generation and presented in the emissions inventory for the assessments (see Appendix C of TAS, 2019).
+Incremental changes to annual average $PM{2.5}$ concentrations at privately-owned residences are predicted to be no greater than $0.6\mu g/m^3$.

-3.4 BIODIVERSITY
+5.4 BIODIVERSITY

 A Biodiversity Assessment Report was prepared by Biosis and presented as Appendix 7 of the EIS.
-OEH requested that that assessment consider the Rusty Greenhood Orchid (Pterostylis chaetophora) which was listed as a threatened species shortly after the assessment was completed.
-The additional targeted surveys for this species were undertaken in October 2017 and are discussed in Section 2.8.
-The updated Biodiversity Assessment Report (Biosis, 2018) is provided as Appendix 5.
+BCD requested that that assessment consider the Rusty Greenhood Orchid (Pterostylis chaetophora) which was listed as a threatened species shortly after the assessment was completed.
+The additional targeted surveys for this species were undertaken in October 2017 and are discussed in Section 5.4.5.
+In order to complete a review of matters of national significance required under the bilateral assessment agreement with the Commonwealth Department of the Environment and Energy, the BCD also requested further assessment of species listed under the Environmental Protection and Biodiversity Conservation Act 1999 including for migratory species.
+Further to this, Hanson has updated the proposed biodiversity offset strategy to more closely align with the staged development of the Quarry.
+The biodiversity offset strategy is described in more detail in Section 2.21.

+A consolidated Biodiversity Assessment Report (Biosis, 2019) is provided as Appendix 10.